vincentvbh/PolyMul_Without_PowerfulMul/cortex-m3.md

 - `python3` with `argparse`, `pyserial`, `numpy`, `filecmp` for reading from the serial port and parsing the data.
 We use `Python 3.13.0`.
 - `arm-none-eabi-gcc`.
 Cross-compiler We use `arm-none-eabi-gcc (GNU Arm Embedded Toolchain 10.3-2021.10) 10.3.1 20210824 (release)`.
 You can download it from [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).

-## Reproducing benchmarks on other board with Cortex-M3
+## Reproducing benchmarks on a different board with Cortex-M3

 - Your favorite board.
 - A toolchain flashing the binary files to your favorite borad (`openocd` might work).